rcman/BPI-F3/README.md

 <br>
 <br>
 Got Ubuntu 24.04 running on my BPI-F3 and running well.
-Working on a video and documentation.
+Working on a video for YouTube soon.
 I’m working on getting a newer version of the kernel running.
 <br>
 <br>
 You can run any version of Linux you want.
 This has only been tested with Ubuntu 24.04<br>